Find Affordable College Courses

 Read More…

-Out of the 20 schools in the Southeast Region that were part of this year’s ranking, Georgia Institute of Technology - Main Campus landed the # 3 spot on the list.
-Georgia Tech is a very large public school located in the large city of Atlanta.
+A rank of #3 on this year’s list means Georgia Institute of Technology - Main Campus is a great place for aerospace and aeronautical engineering students.
+Georgia Tech is a fairly large public school located in the city of Atlanta.

 Aerospace Engineering majors at Georgia Tech take out an average of $27,000 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $550, assuming that the borrower is on a 10-year repayment plan.